jessepav/lacygoill-wiki-backup/vim/async.md

     :call system('tmux command-prompt -I "a b"')
     :a b~

-More generally, if your argument may contain any kind of quotes, use `shellescape()`:
+More generally, if your argument might contain any kind of quotes, use `shellescape()`:

     :let arg = "a'b\"c"
     :call system('tmux command-prompt -I ' .. shellescape(arg))